Kufre-eyen/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The id -un prints the effective username of the current user
+The command id -un prints the effective username of the current user